 - For State S2 – The final states are S1 and S4

-- For State S3 – Final state is S1
+- For State S3 – The final state is S1

 - For State S4 – Final State is S2

-Put this in the table as output / resultant state.
+Put this on the table as an Output/Resultant state.

 – For state S1 to go to state S2, the input is Change Mode (CM) and output is Display Date(D) shown below: